 If you have some playlists in the Apple Music app that you want to take with you on the Watch, you can sync them to your Apple Watch through the Watch app.
 These tracks get downloaded onto your Apple Watch's onboard storage (when it's connected to power and placed near your iPhone), and these tracks are available to play on your Watch, even when your iPhone is out of range.
-If you have an Apple Watch with Cellular, then you can also stream tracks directly from Apple Music's catalog of over 40 million songs or even radio stations.
-This also applies to the Podcasts app, as you can listen to episodes of podcasts that have been downloaded onto the Apple Watch.
+If you have an Apple Watch with Cellular, you can stream tracks directly from Apple Music's catalog of over 40 million songs or even radio stations.
+This also applies to the Podcasts app, as you can listen to podcast episodes downloaded onto the Apple Watch.

 Show off favorite photos

 Even though the Apple Watch got more screen with the Series 4 and later, it's still not the optimal way to view photos.
 But if you're sans iPhone, then the Apple Watch screen has to do, right?
 Fortunately, you can sync one album from your iPhone with up to 500 photos, so you can take your favorite pictures with you to show off to others.

 That's correct.
 If your iPhone is just too far away, your Apple Watch GPS-only can still connect to known Wi-Fi networks, as long as you've been there before with your iPhone.
 The only exception to this is when the Wi-Fi network or hotspot requires a secondary authorization before you connect since there's no way to interact with these screens or input passwords on an Apple Watch.

 But standard home Wi-Fi networks, for example, should be fine, as long as you've connected to it before with your iPhone.
 This feature isn't always 100% reliable, but if it does work, you'll see the Wi-Fi symbol highlighted in blue in the Control Center for your Apple Watch.